 Amounts shown in this column represent the cash bonuses paid to or earned by each of our NEOs in respect of performance during the applicable calendar year.
-In accordance with SEC rules, the entire cash portion of our annual incentive bonuses for each of 2021 and 2022 performance is reported in the "Cash Bonus" column of the Summary Compensation Table for the applicable year.
-Our annual incentive bonuses for 2021 and 2022 were paid partly in cash and partly in RSUs granted under the Perella Weinberg Partners 2021 Omnibus Incentive Plan (the "Incentive Plan"), as described in greater detail in the section entitled "-Executive Compensation Elementsual Incentive Bonuses" below - Annual Incentive Bonuses" below.
+In accordance with SEC rules, the entire cash portion of our annual incentive bonuses for each of 2023 and 2022 performance is reported in the "Cash Bonus" column of the Summary Compensation Table for the applicable year.
+Our annual incentive bonuses for 2023 and 2022 were paid partly in cash and partly in RSUs granted under the Perella Weinberg Partners 2021 Omnibus Incentive Plan (the "Incentive Plan"), as described in greater detail in the section entitled "-Executive Compensation Elements-Annual Incentive Bonuses" below.
+Mr. Weinberg did not participate in our annual incentive bonus program for 2023, as described in the same section below.